Skip to Content

 • Offers vegetable, herb, and flower seeds along with trees and transplants

-• Focuses on rare heirloom, open-pollinated seeds because of the variety of growers involved in the Exchange, seeds aren’t all certified non-GMO.
+• Focuses on rare heirloom, open-pollinated seeds, and because of the variety of growers involved in the Exchange, seeds aren’t all certified non-GMO.

 • Many seeds are grown organically, but not all seeds are officially certified organic.